microsoft/CloudAdoptionFramework/ready/AzNamingTool/README.md

     ```

 1. Provide input for each of the questions to build out the configuration information for the Naming Tool.
     - QUESTION 1: Remove the unwanted naming components
+        - The "Org" component cannot be removed and is only used to name high level resources, like subscriptions and management groups.
+Refer to the "Include" and "Exclude" columns in the "resources.csv" to see which resources use the Org component.
+        - The "VM Role" is only allowed on virtual machine resources based on the inclusions and exclusions in the "resources.csv" file.
     - QUESTION 2: Order the desired naming components
     - QUESTION 3: Choose delimiter between naming components
     - QUESTION 4: Organization name and shortname